zhangjianli/flutter_news/README.md

 A Simple News App built with Flutter.
 In this app, there is a Headline page, which will display top news from newsapi.org.
 When click on a Headline item, it will open a new Webview page to display details.

-Some tectonics used in this App:
+Some techniques used in this App:

 > Fetch data from the internet.